open-meteo/open-meteo/README.md

 - [Captain Cold](https://github.com/cburton-godaddy/captain-cold) Simple Open-Meteo -> Discord integration
 - [wthrr-the-weathercrab](https://github.com/tobealive/wthrr-the-weathercrab) Weather companion for the terminal
 - [Weather-Cli](https://github.com/Rayrsn/Weather-Cli) A CLI program written in golang that allows you to get weather information from the terminal
+- [Homepage](https://github.com/benphelps/homepage/) A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.

 Other:
 - [Menubar Weather](https://www.raycast.com/koinzhang/menubar-weather) A Raycast extension that displays live weather information in your menu bar